LauraAllObe/wakatimeReadmeStats/README.md

 ## What is wakatimeReadmeStats?

-`wakatimeReadmeStats` lets you showcase pretty, customizable WakaTime coding activity cards in your GitHub README.
+`wakatimeReadmeStats` lets you showcase pretty, customizable coding activity cards in your GitHub README.
 It pulls your latest WakaTime data and renders it as rich SVG charts you can embed directly using GitHub Actions or a live endpoint URL.

 ## Table of Contents